jafaryor/knowledge-base/Computer Science/principles.md

 Code reviews, static code analysis tools, documentation reduce code duplicates.

-### Law of Demeter
+### Law of Demeter (The Principle of Least Knowledge)
-Law of Demeter says that a method f of a class C should only call the methods of these:
+Law of Demeter says that a method `f` of a class `C` should only call the methods of:
-* C
+* Class `C`
-* An object created by f
+* An object created by `f`
-* An object passed as an argument to f
+* An object passed as an argument to `f`
-* An object held in an instance variable of C
+* An object held in an instance variable of `C`

+There are a few key recommendations to follow in order to achieve this:
+* Keep software entities independent of each other.
+* Minimize coupling between different classes.
+* Achieve cohesion by grouping related classes in the same package or module.

+### Others
+* __Consistency is key:__ Following a consistent coding style helps improve efficiency in understanding and reading the code.
+Remember: complex code might look better, readable code is always better!
+* __Keep it general:__ Design your software to be free from unnatural restrictions and limitations, so that it can serve a wide range of customer needs.
+* __Utilize open source options:__ There are many open-source options available, so it's important to avoid reinventing the wheel and wasting time building code that has already been written.
+* __Stay up to date:__ To meet current technology trends and user requirements in the most advanced way, it's important to follow modern programming practices.
+* __Understand your requirements:__ A well-defined requirement analysis process is essential for understanding user requirements and creating good software.
+* __Define a project vision:__ Maintaining the project's vision throughout the development process is critical for success.
+* __Document your work:__ Providing good documentation for each step of development helps other developers understand your code and avoids surprises or wasted time.
+* __Use sensible logging:__ Make sure to include a way of logging or tracing code execution with different log levels (e.g., informational, warning, error).

 ### GRASP Principles